-This expedition will push you to explore your limits as you take a several day trek through the mighty Himalayas.
+Get an amazing feel for the magic and beauty of Nepal on this two week adventure!
+This colourful expedition will take you out of your comfort zone as you join us on a trek through the mighty Himalayas.
 Hiking in this part of the world and experiencing the majesty of these mountains is a once-in-a-lifetime experience.
-Combine that with a Whitewater rafting experience, feasting on Momos (delicious dumplings) and staying with a host family in a small local village while contributing to service projects.
-You will get a great feel for the magic and beauty of Nepal on this two week adventure!
+Combine that with a whitewater rafting experience, feasting on ‘momos’ (delicious Nepalese dumplings) and contributing to a community service project in a small local village, and you’ve got the most unique and exciting Schoolies trip imaginable!

 - Hike the highest mountain range in the world